FutureTPM/ROTed/README.md

 ```bash
 ./init-repo.sh
 ```

+(Make sure you execute `init-repo.sh` at the root of the artifact.)

 Our implementations depend on [BLAKE3](https://github.com/BLAKE3-team/BLAKE3).
 The `init-repo.sh` will initialize this dependency and connect it to our build